circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Using pre and post steps
 {: #using-pre-and-post-steps }
-{:.no_toc}

 Every job invocation may optionally accept two special arguments: `pre-steps` and `post-steps`.
 Steps under `pre-steps` are executed before any of the other steps in the job.
 The steps under `post-steps` are executed after all of the other steps.

 Pre and post steps allow you to execute steps in a given job without modifying the job.
-This is useful, for example, to run custom setup steps before job execution.
+This is useful, for example, in running custom setup steps before job execution.

 ### Defining pre and post steps
 {: #defining-pre-and-post-steps }

-{:.no_toc}
+The keys `pre-steps` and `post-steps` in jobs are available in configuration version 2.1 and later.
+{: class="alert alert-info" }

 The following example defines pre-steps and post-steps in the `bar` job of the `build` workflow: